 - What is the Copenhagen Card?

-- Who is the Copenhagen Card for?
+- What is the price of Copenhagen Card?

 - Where to buy the Copenhagen Card?